 Please call ahead of time with any questions you may have regarding your class.

-Due to the size of my kitchen, your class size is limited to six students to allow 6-foot distancing.
+Current class size is limited to six students to allow for 6-foot distancing in my kitchen.

 Frequency of events